 Five Questions: Laura Lee (Khruangbin)

 Laura Lee is best known as the bassist of Khruangbin, a three-piece acid-funk-step-surf-chill-core-hop-sad-wave band formed in Houston, Texas.
 (I stole that description from the band's AMA thread on Reddit because their music is so unique and genre-defying that I couldn't come up with something fitting myself.)
 Laura and I met up in L.A. and chatted about going with your gut, the profound affect of her favorite book, creating a world in romantic relationship, and of course, we rocked Five Questions.
+(I also snapped a few photographs of Khruangbin in Boston that you can see here.)
 Meet Laura.

 How do you define failure?